Tomev/qcflow/docs/source/model-registry.rst

 Registering an Unsupported Machine Learning Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In some cases, you might use a machine learning framework without its built-in MLflow Model flavor support.
+In some cases, you might use a machine learning framework without its built-in QCFlow Model flavor support.
 For instance, the `vaderSentiment` library is a standard Natural Language Processing (NLP) library used for sentiment analysis.
-Since it lacks a built-in MLflow Model flavor, you cannot log or register the model using MLflow Model fluent APIs.
+Since it lacks a built-in QCFlow Model flavor, you cannot log or register the model using QCFlow Model fluent APIs.

-To work around this problem, you can create an instance of a :py:mod:`mlflow.pyfunc` model flavor and embed your NLP model inside it, allowing you to save, log or register the model.
-Once registered, load the model from the Model Registry and score using the :py:func:`predict <mlflow.pyfunc.PyFuncModel.predict>` function.
+To work around this problem, you can create an instance of a :py:mod:`qcflow.pyfunc` model flavor and embed your NLP model inside it, allowing you to save, log or register the model.
+Once registered, load the model from the Model Registry and score using the :py:func:`predict <qcflow.pyfunc.PyFuncModel.predict>` function.

 The code sections below demonstrate how to create a ``PythonFuncModel`` class with a ``vaderSentiment`` model embedded in it, save, log, register, and load from the Model Registry and score.